nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/02-python-test.md

     >>>
     ```

-1. You can now type in python directory into your terminal and run it.
+1. You can now type the python directory into your terminal and run it.
 Follow the next steps to try it out.
-1. Copy and paste the following lines into your terminal one by one, pressing enter after each one.
+1. Copy and paste the following lines into your terminal one by one, pressing Enter after each one.

     ```python
     i_am_awesome = True